Trump banned citizens of 12 countries from entering the U.S. Here's what to know

 2. Dual citizens: U.S. citizens who also have citizenship of one of the banned countries;

-3. Some athletes: athletes and their coaches traveling to the U.S. for the World Cup, Olympics or other major sporting event as determined by the Secretary of State;
+3. Some athletes: athletes and their coaches traveling to the U.S. for the World Cup, Olympics or other major sporting event as determined by the U.S. secretary of state;

 4. Afghans who worked for the U.S. government or its allies in Afghanistan and are holders of Afghan Special Immigrant Visas;